significa/storyblok-assets-cleanup/README.md

                         Cache directory, defaults to ./cache.
   --continue-download-on-failure, --no-continue-download-on-failure
                         If we should continue if the download of an asset fails.
 Defaults to true.
-  --blacklisted-path BLACKLISTED_PATH
+  --ignore-path IGNORE_PATH
-                        Filepaths that should be ignored.
+                        Absolute filepaths that should be ignored, can be passed multiple times.
+                        Does not support prefixes, meaning you would need to pass the full path for each directory, as seen in the summary table (with starting slash and without trailing slash).
 Optional, defaults to no blacklisted paths.
-  --blacklisted-word BLACKLISTED_WORD
+                        Example: --ignore-path '/Do not delete/emails' --ignore-path '/Do not delete/logos'.
+  --ignore-word IGNORE_WORD
                         Will not delete assets which contains the specified words in its filename.
                         Default to none/empty list.
 ```